josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 - Which relationships are disclosed?
 - and whether stated universal principles remain universal when politically costly.

-A perceived double standard can become a root of mobilisation in its own right.
+A perceived double standard can become a route into mobilisation in its own right.

+The existence of that perception does not settle whether every allegation of inconsistency is correct.

+It creates a question that institutions must answer with evidence rather than authority alone.

 ### Marching Is Also About The Marchers’ Own Society